 Make the most of favourable supplier payment terms to keep cash longer.
 Negotiate extended timelines whenever possible, but avoid paying too early unless a discount makes it worthwhile.
 This balance protects cash without damaging supplier relationships.

 Too much stock ties up cash that could be used elsewhere.
-Improve forecasting to avoid overordering and clear out obsolete items quickly.
+Improve forecasting to optimize turnover, avoid overordering and clear out obsolete items quickly.
 For some businesses, just-in-time practices can also help reduce holding costs.

 Regular cash flow forecasts help you see problems before they happen.
 Tracking inflows and outflows provides a clear picture of your current financial position.
 With that visibility, you can plan financing or adjust expenses with confidence.